your answer key to our community’s hottest questions

 You should never be trying to convince anyone of anything.
 If you have a solid marketing plan, then the inquiries coming to you are already loving the idea of a documentary session and fully aware of the session you are offering.
 If this is not happening, your marketing plan likely needs a makeover.
-Here’s 5 Easy Ways to Increase Client Demand.
+Here’s 10 Non-Salesy & Helpful Ways to Increase Client Demand (and 20+ more freesources)

 It feels like my clients are freaked out by a photographer coming into their home.
 What do I do to get them excited?

 To turn this around, start marketing using content creation (including your work!) designed to educate and inspire potential clients.
 From there, pull them into a series of emails or videos that teach them about your approach in a way they can recognize their thoughts in your words.
 Our Founder, Marie Masse, can help you develop a communication plan in her video course & questionnaire collection: Intentional Documentary®.

 Beginner Photography Workshops for Moms are also an insanely awesome platform to inspire, educate and build trust with a room full of potential clients offline.
 Learn more about workshops here: 13 Reasons Beginner Level Photography Workshops Rock For Your Business

 How do I get clients to feel relaxed and confident to be themselves at a session?